 There is no general rule.
 Only the rules of thumb that my fellow keyword researchers and I have gather while sorting millions of keywords.

 You need to ask yourself if a keyword belong in your keyword list.
-I like to dedicate a question for each keyword list, so the definition of the become clearer.
+I like to write down a question for each keyword list, so I know where to draw the line.
 A question could be:

 – Is this “keyword” used to search for “subject of keyword list”?